apache/cordova-plugin-splashscreen/README.md

 "SplashShowOnlyFirstTime" preference is also optional and defaults to `true`.
 When set to `true` splash screen will only appear on application launch.
 However, if you plan to use `navigator.app.exitApp()` to close application and force splash screen appear on next launch, you should set this property to `false` (this also applies to closing the App with Back button).

 "SplashScreenSpinnerColor" preference is also optional and is ignored when not set.
 Setting it to a valid color name or HEX color code will change the color of the spinner on Android 5.0+ devices.

+"RemoveSplashScreenOnPause" preference is also optional and defaults to `true`.
+When set to `true`, the splash screen window is automatically removed when the application is paused by Android (that is, when Android calls `onPause()` activity method).
+Setting it to `false` allows for instance to keep the splash screen when the cordova app launches another activity during startup, and avoids user unfriendly screen flickering during the app transition animation (the cordova webview might also not be ready for display to the user).

 ### Browser Quirks